 While a mortgage loan has significant benefits over a margin loan, there are many different ways to leverage up your stock market investment.
 In fact, you can even borrow against real estate to do so.
 To be truthful, it really isn't fair to compare a leveraged real estate return to an unleveraged stock market investment, even if what we usually do is invest in real estate with leverage and stocks without.

-You Work Too Long and Die With Too Much
+#5 Income Investors Work Too Long and Die with Too Much

-Perhaps the biggest problem with being an income investor is simply that you work too long and because of that, you die with too much.
-For example, in a recent conversation with a real estate investor he noted that he wanted to maintain or even increase his income in retirement compared to what he was making now as a surgical subspecialist.
-This is despite the obvious mathematical fact that a typical physician investor can maintain his pre-retirement lifestyle on 1/4-1/2 of his pre-retirement income because of all of the expenses that go away or decrease at retirement (20% to retirement, 5% to health insurance/HSA, 5% to payroll taxes, 10% to income taxes, 4% to disability/life insurance, 4% to work expenses/transportation, 10% to child-related expenses/college savings etc).
+Perhaps the biggest problem with being an income investor is simply that you work too long, and because of that, you die with too much.
+For example, in a recent conversation with a real estate investor, he noted that he wanted to maintain or even increase his income in retirement compared to what he was making now as a surgical subspecialist.
+This is despite the obvious mathematical fact that a typical physician investor can maintain their pre-retirement lifestyle on one-quarter to one-half of their pre-retirement income because of all of the expenses that go away or decrease at retirement (20% to retirement, 5% to health insurance/HSA, 5% to payroll taxes, 10% to income taxes, 4% to disability/life insurance, 4% to work expenses/transportation, 10% to child-related expenses/college savings, etc.).

 Total return = appreciation of the asset + income from the asset